smitshilu/SnapChatFilterExample/README.md

 # Start applying filters to camera feed and save it to another mp4 file
 python apply_filter.py -f camera -o xyz.mp4

+# By defalult it will take 30 FPS for any video but if you want to provide your own frame rate use following command
+python apply_filter.py -f camera -o xyz.mp4 -fr 20
 ```